-Life Leisure and Age UK Stockport, were concerned that many local people were inactive and didn't have the confidence to go for a walk, let alone use a traditional leisure centre.
-Together with some local residents, they came up with the idea of the Confidence Walks.
+In 2021, Life Leisure, supported by Age UK Stockport, were concerned that many local people were inactive and didn't have the confidence to go for a walk, let alone use a traditional leisure centre.
+Together with some local people, they came up with the idea of the Confidence Walks.
 People talked about the barriers that stopped them from participating in outdoor walks.
 The weather, the distance, lack of benches and/or rest points, accessible and flat routes were all mentioned, and confidence affected people's choice to be active.
 The Confidence Walk was born and now offers an indoor alternative.
 By using a sports hall, accessible conditions for walking are created, with chairs set up in the middle and the space to walk around them, so people can take a seat whenever they need to.
 The sessions have grown in popularity and serve a wider purpose beyond physical activity.
 People enjoy a chat, meet new people, and the walks are accessible to people of all abilities and means, as they are free or low cost.
-The Confidence Walks are part of the Stockport Moving Together work and are a good example of Stockport's work on being an age-friendly borough, focussing on how residents can be supported to prepare for and live well in older age.